oluwaseun-odueso/HNGX-Stage2/README.md

-# Cheerp messaging API
+# Name Registry API

 ## Overview

 This API allows you to save names in a database.
 This code enables you to do the following:

-- Add a name:
+## Add a name:
-Route: /api
+- Route: /api
-METHOD: POST
+- METHOD: POST
-Sample Input:
+- Sample Input:
 req.body: {"name": "Tola Crescent"}
-Sample Response:
+- Sample Response:
 {
     "message": "Name saved",
     "newName": {